urql-graphql/urql/docs/advanced/authoring-exchanges.md

 **Second,** operations are checked against the cache.
-Depending on the `requestPolicy`, cached results can be resolved from here instead, which would mean that the cache sends back the result and the operation doesn't travel any further in the chain.
+Depending on the `requestPolicy`, cached results can be resolved from here instead, which would mean that the cache sends back the result, and the operation doesn't travel any further in the chain.

-**Third,** operations are sent to the API and the result is turned into an `OperationResult`.
+**Third,** operations are sent to the API, and the result is turned into an `OperationResult`.

 **Lastly,** operation results then travel through the exchanges in _reverse order_, which is because exchanges are a pipeline where all operations travel forward deeper into the exchange chain, and